Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: The CASTOR Filters and Error Budget

 \subsection{Shot Noise}

 For a galaxy tracer-intensity map cross correlation, shot noise is introduced due to both the discrete nature of the galaxy tracers and the contribution from the tracers to the observed intensity in the map.
 In other words, for a flux weighted cross correlation, the amplitude of the shot noise becomes flux weighted.
-To estimate the size of the shot noise on estimates of the correlation function, we follow the approach from \citet{Wolz_2017} developed for HI intensity mapping.
-The cross correlation in Equation~\ref{cross_correlation} is between the over-density of tracer objects weighted by the intensity,
+To estimate the size of the shot noise on estimates of the correlation function, one can use a counts in cells approach, as in \citet{Wolz_2017} developed for HI intensity mapping or work directly from the definition of the cross correlation estimator.
+In either case, for a tracer with angular number density $n_g$, the variance in flux weighted counts is then (cf. \citealt{gabrielli2006statistical}),

-Where $J_i$ is the observed intensity produced by counts of $N_i(\phi, z)$ tracer objects in cell $i$ at position $\phi$ and redshift $z$, $V$ is the survey volume and $N_c$ is the total number of cells.
-The first expression is the overdensity of tracer objects as a function of redshift, the second the average number of counts per cell, and the third is the absolute intensity fluctuation.
-Putting these together, we can express the shot noise component in terms of the average intensity $\bar{J}$ and the tracer catalog density $n_g$
+This corresponds to a scale independent shot noise with amplitude set by the angular number density of tracer objects per redshift bin, $n_g$.
+In general, the tracer catalog density will be a function of both the galaxy density function in units of number per steradian, which can be computed from the halo mass function dN/dM, where dN is the number per mass bin M+dM, by integrating in mass and over the cosmological volume and a survey selection function.

-This corresponds to a scale independent shot noise with amplitude set by the tracer catalog density $n_g(z)$, that is, the number of tracer objects per redshift bin.
-In general, the tracer catalog density will be a function of both the galaxy density function, and the survey selection function.
 To model the tracer distribution as a function of redshift, we take the SDSS CMASS and LOWZ \citep{Reid2016}, eBOSS LRG and QSO \citep{Ross2020}, and SDSS QSO DR12 \citep{Paris2017} and DR14 \citep{Paris2018} catalogs and divide the redshift distribution into $80$ bins from redshift $0-4$.
 In total, this corresponds to 2,727,612 tracer objects distributed over $\approx 7000$ square degrees in the northern hemisphere.